-Any other prospective students must currently hold the status of Registered Dietitian through the Commission on Dietetic Registration.
-Admission of these students will be handled on a case-by-case basis by the department.
-They should follow the admissions process described in this catalog or at the Graduate Admissions website at www.marshall.edu/graduate/admissions/how-to-apply-for-admission.
+Any other prospective students must currently hold the status of Registered Dietitian through the Commission on Dietetic Registration or a Verification Statement from an accredited DPD program.
+Admission of Registered Dieticians will be handled on a case-by-case basis by the department.

+Those holding Verification Statements can be conditionally admitted for one semester.
+Full admission will be contingent on acceptance to the Dietetic Internship program and all requirements for full admission being met.
+Both types of potential students should follow the admissions process described in this catalog or at the Graduate Admissions website at www. marshall.edu/graduate/admissions/how-to-apply-for-admission.